BarcodeBERT: Transformers for Biodiversity Analysis: Introduction

-Transformer-based models \citep{Vaswani2017-xk} have revolutionized various ML tasks, even those typically dominated by convolutional neural networks (CNNs) \citep{DeiTtouvron21a, EndToEndCarion21}.
-These models, known for their ability to capture complex patterns in sets and sequences, have found applications across diverse domains thanks to their effectiveness in learning from large unlabelled datasets \citep{LLM_Few_ShotNEURIPS2020_1457c0d6,DeiTtouvron21a}.
-Transformers pretrained with self-supervised learning (SSL) at scale, a.k.a.~foundation models, are often task-agnostic and expected to perform well after fine-tuning for various downstream tasks.
-Yet, their application for taxonomic identification using DNA barcodes has not been extensively explored.
-Foundation models for DNA primarily target human sequences \citep{Zhou2021DNABERT, zhou2023DNABERT2, NucleotideTransformerDalla-Torre2023}, which intuitively makes them unsuitable for barcode data.
-In response, this paper delves into the intersection of genomics, ML, and biodiversity, aiming to unlock the potential of transformer-based architectures for species-level identification of insects.
+Transformer-based models, pretrained at scale with self-supervised learning (SSL), also referred to as ``foundation models,'' have found applications across diverse domains thanks to their effectiveness in learning from large unlabelled datasets \citep{GPT_3_NEURIPS2020, DeiTtouvron21a}.
+Such models are often task-agnostic and can perform well on a variety of downstream tasks after fine-tuning.
+Despite their success in other domains, their application for taxonomic identification using DNA barcodes has not yet been extensively explored.
+Moreover, most DNA-based foundation models primarily target human chromosomal DNA sequences \citep{zhou2023dnabert2, NucleotideTransformerDalla-Torre2023, Zhou2021DNABERT}, making them suboptimal for barcode data due to domain-shift between these data types.
+Though short, barcodes encode rich taxonomic information across over 265,000 animal species in the Barcode of Life Data System (BOLD).

-We propose BarcodeBERT, a self-supervised method using DNA barcodes for general biodiversity analysis.
-BarcodeBERT leverages a reference library containing 1.5\,M invertebrate barcodes \citep{1.5MdeWaard2019} for the training of a masked language model (MLM) that is effective in learning meaningful embeddings of the data and that can be used for successful species-level classification of DNA barcodes of insects in general scenarios.
-In our evaluations, BarcodeBERT is compared against recent DNA-based foundation models \citep{zhou2023DNABERT2} and a CNN baseline, all trained/fine-tuned on a medium-size dataset comprising DNA barcodes from 1,390 species.
-While all models excelled on the DNA barcode-based species-level identification task, the results for the challenging task of zero-shot learning of images with barcodes as side-information evidenced the superiority, for general biodiversity analysis, of transformer models pretrained on domain-specific datasets.

-The main contributions of this paper are: (1) Introducing BarcodeBERT, a pioneering self-supervised method employing DNA barcodes for biodiversity analysis through transformer-based models; (2) An in-depth comparison across several taxonomic classification tasks between BarcodeBERT, an earlier successful CNN baseline, and two fine-tuned foundation models pretrained on human DNA (DNABERT) and multi-species DNA (DNABERT-2); (3) A pipeline demonstrating how transformer-based DNA barcode encoders facilitate zero-shot classification of insect images.
-Unlike prior work \citep{BadirliNEURIPS2021} that utilized DNABERT for DNA barcode feature extraction, our strategy emphasizes that direct masked pretraining on barcodes can bridge the performance gap between supervised and semi-supervised training paradigms.